opringle/VDCNN-for-text-classification/README.md

 ## ToDo

+- [ ] Preprocess script: select dataset, downloads from gdrive, creates pandas pickle file and uploads to an s3 bucket of choice
-- [ ] Find a transfer learning dataset.. pretrain on ag_news?
+- [ ] Distributed training on sagemaker with yahoo answers data
-- [ ] Improve hpo.py so it takes default hyperparameters from code
+- [ ] Transfer learning on smaller datasets

 ## Cleanup